dipi-unimore/mininet-gym-icaart-2026/readme.md

 </details>

 ## About The Project
+A Modular SDN-based Simulation Environment for Reinforcement Learning in Cybersecurity Real-time traffic generation and flow monitoring via Mininet and Custom Gym environments for traffic classification and DoS attack detection.

 ![Schema Screen Shot][schema-screenshot]
 The previous Schema shows the framework architecture.
 A deep explanation can be found in the section on the cited [mininet-gym-paper].

 ![Product Screen Shot][product-screenshot]
-Web UI screenshot

-A Modular SDN-based Simulation Environment for Reinforcement Learning in Cybersecurity Real-time traffic generation and flow monitoring via Mininet and Custom Gym environments for traffic classification and DoS attack detection.
+Web UI Screenshot: Real-time traffic flow visualization and metrics registered during a Mininet experiment.

 ---